Have you seen our chatbot?

 If you aren't offered a place at any of your preferred schools, your child's name will automatically be placed on the waiting lists for all the community or voluntary controlled schools you applied for.

-Waiting lists for academies and foundation, free, trust and voluntary aided schools are maintained by each of those schools; please check their waiting list policies for details.
+Waiting lists for academies and foundation, free, trust and voluntary aided schools are normally maintained by each of those schools but some may ask us to do this on their behalf – please check their waiting list policies for details.